Jaxus1/Dissenter-Bookmarklet/INSTRUCTIONS.md

 Brave Browser - Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
 If you want to change the name of the bookmark, right click it and click edit.

+Yandex (russian bot) Browser - Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
+If you want to change the name of the bookmark, right click it and click edit.

 After you add it to your bookmarks bar, make sure you're logged in on https://dissenter.com or you won't be able to comment or rate the posts, however you'll still be able to see the comments, due to a new update to Dissenter.
 To use a bookmarklet, you must click the bookmark.
 Thats how bookmarks work.

 Bookmarklets are not supported on Microsoft Edge.